How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 In addition, you’ll find helpful videos about learning further down this page.
 This article is useful and thought-provoking whether you homeschool your kids or not.

 Definitions of Learning, Education, and School

-We started this blog post by asking “What Do You Believe About Education?”
-However, as we proceeded with defining the words school and education, it’s clear that these two words are frequently used interchangeably.
+When we first started writing this article, the intention was to ask you the question, “What do you believe about education?”
+However, as we proceeded with defining the words school and education, it became clear that these two words are frequently used interchangeably.
 The words school and education have become nearly synonymous in meaning.
-As a result, we have shifted our focus to consider how children and people learn best.
+As a result, we have shifted our focus to help you consider how children, and human beings in general, learn best.

 School vs Education vs Learning

 At HomeSchool ThinkTank, we believe that for homeschool families, the words school and education have very different connotations and that one does not need to go to school to “be educated” or “to learn.”

 Since our society uses the words education and school interchangeably, we decided to answer the question: “What is learning?”

 Consider how your personal education and experiences have impacted your belief system about how children learn.
 Your belief system about how children learn and should be educated impacts your family tremendously.

 When you sign up, we’ll send you helpful information about homeschooling and parenting.